shane-kerr/fileinfo/README.md

 effective.
 This technique is not used for the hash, nor for any of the fields below.

-There are a few missing fields:
+There are a few missing fields in the example:

     M - time of last modification
     r - device ID